 Most background checks conducted by employers are covered by the Fair Credit Reporting Act of 1970.
 The purpose of it is to prevent inaccurate information from being used against consumers.
 When employers use a third party to conduct a background check, they must follow FCRA regulations.
 The Fair Credit Reporting Act provides you with specific protections.
 When it comes to background checks, an employer must:

 - Provide a clear and conspicuously-written disclosure that says that they may run a background check.

 - Obtain your written permission to run a background check.

 - Notify you that you are entitled to a free copy of your report within 60 days if an adverse action was taken because of the information reported in it.

 - Provide you with a notice of your rights if they decide not to hire you based on information gathered in your report.

 - Provide you with the name and address of the consumer credit reporting agency that produced the report if they decide not to hire you based on the report.

-An employer cannot discriminate on you based on information contained in your report.
-So, they cannot refuse to hire you based on your age, race, sex, religion or disability.
+An employer cannot discriminate against you based on information contained in your report.
+So, they cannot refuse to hire you based on your age, race, sex, religion, or disability.

 If you suspect that your rights have been violated based on the FCRA or that you have been discriminated against by an employer based on your credit history or report, then contact an FCRA attorney to discuss what remedies you’re entitled to under the law.